FREE Shipping on orders over $899

 2. Refined carbohydrates

 Refined carbohydrates, such as white bread, white rice, and pasta made with refined flour, are quickly broken down into sugar in the body.
-This can cause sudden increases in blood glucose levels, which is harmful for people with diabetes.
+This can cause sudden spikes in blood glucose levels, which is harmful to people with diabetes.

 Examples of refined carbohydrates to avoid: